vlandham/captain_z/out/captain_z.md

 The Port of Goodnews was one of the most guarded cities in all the Western Waters.
 It was small, compared to some of the cities of the Eastern Coast, but still had more guards and galleys than many of them.
 Certainly no pirate would be dumb enough to attack the city outright.

 Still, the message filled Captain Z with dread.
 It was now Friday morning.
-In an hour or so, the sun would begin to rise on a new day.
+In an hour or so, the sun would begin to rise.

 She listened for any strange sounds outside.
 If pirates were planning an attack, they would have been spotted by now.
 Guards would be running to their stations.
 Alarms would be going off.
 Captain Z listened, but heard nothing.
 Everything outside was quiet and peaceful, to be expected at this early hour.